-- Direct action protest method that used peaceful tactics (like sit-ins and boycotts). - Dr. Martin Luther King Jr. leader of the nonviolence movement in Civil Rights. - Sit-ins a protest method, first used by students in Greensboro, North Carolina, where African Americans would sit in a "whites-only" section of a public space. - Freedom Rides a direct action tactic where African-American activists would ride interstate buses into the segregated South, where the buses were legally segregated. - De facto segregation segregation "in practice," as opposed to de jure segregation, which is "by law."
+- Civil Rights Act of 1964 prohibited discrimination in public places, provided for the integration of schools and other public facilities, and made employment discrimination illegal. - Direct action protest method that used peaceful tactics (like sit-ins and boycotts). - Dr. Martin Luther King Jr. leader of the nonviolence movement in Civil Rights. - Sit-ins a protest method, first used by students in Greensboro, North Carolina, where African Americans would sit in a "whites-only" section of a public space. - Freedom Rides a direct action tactic where African-American activists would ride interstate buses into the segregated South, where the buses were legally segregated. - De facto segregation segregation "in practice," as opposed to de jure segregation, which is "by law."